Junior Research Scholarships

 Class of 2019

-- Applications are due one week before the last day of class in each term for research beginning in the following term.
+- Applications are due no later than one week before the last day of class in each term for research beginning in the following term.
 Funding is not awarded retroactively or for research in the same term as the application deadline.
 Applications are also not accepted more than one term before the term of research (that is, if you are applying for fall term research, your application must be submitted in summer term).

 - Stipend of $850 per term (for 7-12 hours of work per week) for one or two terms during junior year.

 - Stipends are paid at the end of each term, contingent on confirmation of completion by the student and the faculty mentor.

 - Students conduct part-time research (7-12 hours per week) with a faculty mentor

-- This program is for residence term research.
+- This program is for residence term research only.
 Students interested in leave term research should apply for a research grant.

 - Research scholarships are either one or two terms in length, as per agreement between the student and faculty mentor.